 - The eclectic or Relaxed approach is a combination of several methods.
 It is more individualized to a student’s strengths, learning style, and interests.

 There are many homeschool curriculum choices.
 I learned quickly to consider my own learning style, as much as my children’s, when making choices.

 Sonlight was the first curriculum I used that worked.
 It gave me a clear schedule and helped me to see and experience what homeschooling could look like.
 As I began to find my own eclectic style, and prayerfully considered the individual needs and learning styles of each of my children, I began to build my own unique lesson plans.

-The Homeschool Mom offers helpful curriculum reviews.
+The Homeschool Review Crew offers helpful curriculum reviews.

 My husband is my most important resource.
 I believe it’s a misconception that dads are not involved.
-Sure I have moments when I’m overwhelmed and grumble, but then I am reminded my husband goes to work everyday and works hard to support his family.
-He listens to me struggle through the planning of curriculum and prays for me.
+Sure I have moments when I’m overwhelmed and grumble, but then I am reminded my husband goes to work every day and works hard to support his family.
+He listens to me struggle through the planning of curricula and prays for me.
 He’s my backup teacher if anyone struggles with a challenging math or science concept.
 He’s involved in evening read-alouds, introduces the kids to Star Wars movies, and even annoying old ’80’s music videos on YouTube.
 He’s a great dad, and definitely makes an impact on our children.

 Regardless of where I live, the local library has been a major resource.
 Not only for the obvious books and movies I can check out, but also the community activities.
 Many libraries have regular classes and programs for both children and adults.

 I could go on in great length of resources available to homeschooling families.
-The fact is, nobody will be more invested in the education of a child then their parents.
+The fact is, nobody will be more invested in the education of a child than their parents.
 Parents have an amazing amount of resources and support available to teach and train their children in a loving and nurturing home environment.
 Parents are qualified to teach their children!